Training Methods of Multi-label Prediction Classifiers for Hyperspectral Remote Sensing Images: Related Work

-\textbf{Patch-based Input data.} Patch-like input data instances whose spatial extent is smaller than the original hyperspectral remote sensing scenes have been used in the literature.
-However, unlike our work which annotates those patches with multi-labels, patches used in the literature were assigned single labels corresponding to the pixel located at the center of the patch.
-In this context, \citep{luo2018hsi} proposes a convolutional neural network for hyperspectral image data.
-Spectral-spatial features are extracted from the original scene, starting from a target pixel and densely sampling neighboring pixels in the form of $n\times n \times bands$.
-Next, a single label corresponding to the central pixel of that neighbourhood/patch is assigned.
-The sampling process adopted preserves the number of labeled pixels available in the original remote sensing scene.
-Several one-dimensional feature vectors are obtained using a 3-dimensional convolutional layer.
-Next, the vectors are reshaped into two-dimensional image matrix and fed into a standard CNN.
+\textbf{Patch-based input data.} The utilisation of patch-like input data samples with spatial extent smaller than the original hyperspectral remote sensing scenes, is documented in existing literature.
+However, our approach stands out due to its distinctive feature of annotating these patches with multi-labels, which differs from methods that assign single labels corresponding to the pixel located at the center of the patch.
+In this context, \cite{luo2018hsi} introduces a Convolutional Neural Network (CNN) tailored for hyperspectral image data.
+This method extracts spectral-spatial features from the original scene.
+It starts from a target pixel and proceeds to densely sample neighboring pixels to form a patch of dimensions $n\times n \times bands$.
+Subsequently, a single label is assigned, corresponding to the centre pixel of the designated neighbourhood/patch.
+This sampling mechanism ensures the preservation of the labelled pixels inherent in the original remote sensing scene.
+From this process, several one-dimensional feature vectors are derived using a 3-dimensional convolutional layer.
+These vectors are then reshaped into two-dimensional image matrix and fed into a standard CNN for further analysis.